 The Ultimate Pre-Vacation Checklist for Homeowners

 As a homeowner, you probably already know that you can’t leave for vacation until you’re sure that things are in order with your property.
 In order to make the process a little easier, we’ve created the ultimate pre-vacation checklist.
-Use this the next time you want to get out of town to make sure that you can come back to a house that is well taken care of.
+Use this pre vacation checklist the next time you want to get into vacation mode and get out of town to make sure that you can come back to a house that is well taken care of.

 7 things you need on your pre-vacation checklist

 First and foremost, if you have pets, the most important thing that you need to do is to make sure that they are well taken care of while you are away.
 If you have a cat, this process should be relatively easy.
 If you’re only going away for a few days, you can simply leave out some extra food for them.
 However, if you’re going away for more than the weekend, you may want to have somebody stopping to feed them each day and replenish their water supply.

 On the other hand, if you have a dog, the process gets a little bit more complicated.
 Usually, where dogs are concerned, the best bet is to either have a pet sitter or to board them while you’re gone.
 At the very least, you will need to have somebody stop by the house a few times a day to walk them and leave out food.

 2. Arrange for mail and newspaper pickup.